I’m going to get straight to the point – Norwex Cleaning Paste is, without a word of a lie, a 5-star Norwex Product.

 PRO TIP: If I’m using it to clean a large area, or I want to use my bulkier bathroom scrub mitt, I will often use the edge of the lid or a butter knife to scrape off a little pile of the cleaning paste onto whatever surface I’m cleaning.

-Cleaning Paste gives you a clean, shiny surface that lasts!
+Power Cleaning Paste gives you a clean, shiny surface that lasts!

-NOTE: While the Cleaning Paste is very gentle, you should always test on an inconspicuous surface if you are concerned about the possibility of scratching.
+NOTE: While the Power Cleaning Paste is very gentle, you should always test on an inconspicuous surface if you are concerned about the possibility of scratching.

-I have found that the Norwex Cleaning Paste not only cleans my kitchen sink but it also prevents the build-up from returning as quickly and my sink stays cleaner longer.
+I have found that the Norwex Power Cleaning Paste not only cleans my kitchen sink but it also prevents the build-up from returning as quickly and my sink stays cleaner longer.

-At first, I thought that maybe I was just overly enthusiastic about the Norwex Cleaning Paste, and was therefore imagining this, so I decided to do a little experiment:
+At first, I thought that maybe I was just overly enthusiastic about the Norwex Power Cleaning Paste, and was therefore imagining this, so I decided to do a little experiment:

-I cleaned one side of the sink with a chemical abrasive powdered cleaner, the one in the green container, (I’m not technically allowed to name the brand) and the other side with the Norwex Cleaning Paste.
+I cleaned one side of the sink with a chemical abrasive powdered cleaner, the one in the green container, (I’m not technically allowed to name the brand) and the other side with the Norwex Power Cleaning Paste.
 Both did a great job of cleaning, but the test was “how long would the sink stay clean”?
-After about a week, it was clear that the Norwex Cleaning Paste did indeed help protect the surface of my sink from “holding onto grunge” – the Norwex side was cleaner after a week of use.
+After about a week, it was clear that the Norwex Power Cleaning Paste did indeed help protect the surface of my sink from “holding onto grunge” – the Norwex side was cleaner after a week of use.
 I’m not sure which of the ingredients is responsible for this lovely benefit – I’m thinking maybe the coconut oil?
 But it doesn’t really matter – the point is, it works and works very well.

 And, of course, there’s the winning fact that the grocery store abrasive cleaner is laden with unhealthy chemicals and Cleaning Paste isn’t.